kyma-project/community/docs/kyma-release-notes/2023-08-31-release-notes-2.18.md

 - [nats-config-reloader `v0.12.0`](https://github.com/nats-io/prometheus-nats-exporter/releases/tag/v0.12.0)

 ## Serverless
-Kyma 2.18 brings more observability into Node.js-based functions.
+Kyma 2.18 brings more observability into Node.js-based Functions.
-They are now exposing metrics endpoint containing the following auto-instrumented metrics:
+They are now exposing a metrics endpoint containing the following auto-instrumented metrics:
 - histogram for Function execution duration: function_duration_seconds
 - number of calls in total: function_calls_total
 - number of exceptions in total: function_failures_total